Icenium/bond-content/quick-start/3-store-in-cloud.md

 <hr data-action="end" />

-You are now looking at your Telerik Platform home screen, which lists all workspaces on your account.
-Workspaces are a way of organizing your projects.
+You are now looking at your Telerik Platform home screen, which lists all apps on your account.
+In the Telerik Platform, “apps” are how you organize your projects.
 You can use them to manage team members, permissions, and more.
-For now you have a single “Photo Album app” workspace that contains the AppBuilder project you've been working on.
-Your next step is to create a Backend Services Project and incorporate it into your project.
+For now you have a single “Photo Album” app that contains the AppBuilder project you've been working on.
+Your next step is to create a Backend Services project and incorporate it into your project.

 <hr data-action="start" />

 #### Action

 * **b**.
-Click on the “Photo Album app workspace to enter it.
+Click on the “Photo Album” app to enter it.
 * **c**.
-Within the “Photo Album app” workspace, click the green “Create Backend Services project” button.
+Within the “Photo Album” app, click the green “Create Backend Services project” button.
 * **d**.
 Give your project a name — for instance “Photo Album Backend” — and then click “Create project”.
 * **e**.
 Find the “Cloud Files” box and click its "Add to project" button to enable file storage for your Backend Services project.
 * **f**.
 Click the “API Keys” option from the menu on the left-hand side of the screen.